AlliediMpact/coinbox-ai/docs/blueprint.md

 ## Style & UX Guidelines
 - Clean, card-based layouts.
-- Deep Teal (#008080) as primary color, Gold (#FFD700) for accents.
+- Brand Colors: #193281, #5e17eb and #5e17eb, black and white.
 - Simple, outlined icons for actions and categories.
-- Mobile-first, accessible design.
+- Mobile-first but fully responsive and accessible design.